 Huawei is all set to launch the Mate 20 X (5G), which is the company’s first 5G smartphone on July 26 at Shenzhen Huawei Putian Base.
 The news comes from insiders who reported to “Daily Economic News” and is said to be true and accurate.

 The Huawei Mate 20 X 5G is equipped with Kirin 980 processor and Balong 5000 5G modem, which is self-developed chip and is touted to be the world’s most powerful 5G multi-mode chipset.
-The processor also supports It can support SA (standalone 5G independent networking) and NSA (non-standalone 5G non-independent networking).
-Being multi-mode chipset, the Balong 5000 chipset supports all networks from 2G to 5G and is compatible with almost all networks across the world.
-Phonearena reported that the device is capable of attaining 694Mps download speed and 37.2Mps of upload speed in Vodafone 5G network in Spain.
+The processor can also support SA (standalone 5G independent networking) and NSA (non-standalone 5G non-independent networking).
+Being a multi-mode chipset, the Balong 5000 chipset supports all networks from 2G to 5G and is compatible with almost all networks across the world.
+Phonearena reported that the device is capable of attaining 694Mbps download speed and 37.2Mbps of upload speed in Vodafone 5G network in Spain.

 The Huawei Mate 20 X 5G recently appeared on TENAA and went for pre-orders in UAE, where all the specifications have been revealed.
 The smartphone comes with a 7.2-inch OLED display and a waterdrop notch.
 The device comes with a 24MP selfie camera and there is a triple camera setup in the rear that is composed of a 40-megapixel primary sensor, a 20-megapixel ultrawide lens, and an 8-megapixel telephoto lens and supports 3X optical zoom.
 Powered by a 4200mAh battery, the device supports 40W fast charging technology.